25 Thanksgiving Games For Bored Kids & Active Adults

 For adults, turn it into a drinking game similar to fizz or beer pong with teams and drinks.

-For kids, set up lanes next to one another so that it feels like an arcade game!
+Set up lanes next to one another for kids so that it feels like an arcade game!

 Party red cups with ball and fizz bottle